Upturn unsubscribed user

 industry overview logo Industry Overview

-The electric utility industry is undergoing significant changes, driven by factors such as increasing demand for renewable energy, advancements in energy storage technology, and evolving regulatory requirements.
+The electric utility industry is undergoing significant changes, driven by factors such as increasing demand for renewable energy, stricter environmental regulations, and technological advancements.

 Positioning